dansanderson/easyasm65/README.md

   * Use the F9 and F11 keys to display the listing as a scrolling display.
   * Use the built-in tools like `AUTO` and `RENUMBER` to manage line numbers.

 * Unlike a BASIC program, Edit mode does *not* preserve line numbers when saving files to disk.
 When you load your source file again later, it may have different line numbers assigned automatically.
-EasyAsm does not use line numbers for anything—it relies on labels to identify points in the program code—so this typically does not matter.
+To insert more possible line numbers at a given line, use the `RENUMBER` command.
+For example, to renumber all lines starting at line 450 onward to instead start at 1000: `RENUMBER 1000,10,450-`

 * Press **Mega+Shift** to toggle lowercase text mode, if you prefer lowercase for assembly language source files.
 In EasyAsm, labels and strings are case sensitive.
 Instructions, directives, register names, and hexadecimal literals are not case sensitive.